 - ITEM SPECIFICS

-The Item Specifics section of your listing is now more important than the title keywords or the description.
+The Item Specifics section of your listing is now more important than the title keywords or the description as it is vital for SEO and the visibility of your product internet wide, not just within ebay.
 Use this to its full potential.
 The way in which people now shop online has evolved.
 It is usual practice now for customers to search for an item they are looking for using filters.
-The information you add to the item specifics in your listing will be picked up during a customer filter search.
-They are also picked up by search engines if a customer is looking for a specific item outside of ebay.
+The information you add to the item specifics in your listing will be picked up during a customer filter search within ebay and will also be picked up by search engines if a customer is looking for a specific item outside of ebay.

 - ARE YOU MOBILE FRIENDLY?